 Berger grimaced annoyed and pulled his gun to point it at the tall and proud man.
 While aiming at von Bernstein he eyed him disapproving.
 To Berger von Bernstein was the traitor.
 If he wouldn’t have stuck his nose into other people’s business, he wouldn’t have to kill him now.

 Rattled he stared at the door.
 The OIC looked battered.
 Why was the officer in command still alive?
 Was he a traitor too?
 At least he would have had the perfect position for it.
 Von Bernstein was confused.
-Even more confused as he saw the relief on Macchiavellis face.
+Even more, confused as he saw the relief on Macchiavellis face.
 ‘Sir, we have to leave!
-We can’t wait any longer for your daughter.
-Karl Berger is the traitor’ said Macchiavelli in a hurry.
-Slowly limping he walked up to von Bernstein, who was trying desperately not to look to the second door.
+We can’t wait out any longer for your daughter.
+Karl Berger is the traitor!’ said Macchiavelli in a hurry.
+Slowly limping he walked up to von Bernstein, who was trying desperately not to look at the second door.
 ‘Where are your wife and daughter?’ he asked and looked around the room, just to spot Berger who came out of his hiding behind the door shooting at him simultaneously.

 Macchiavelli sank to the floor, hit in the shoulder.
 With high hopes von Bernstein watched Macchiavelli pulling his gun in red anger.
 But a second and a third shot followed.